ludichrislyts/shoes/README.md

 * Run composer install in Terminal from the project root folder.
 * Start the PHP server from Terminal in the /web folder.
 * Open a web browser and navigate to ```localhost:8000```.
+* using phpMyadmin, import the .sql files included in the project folder.

 ## Technologies Used